evan-buss/web-scraper/README.md

             - `<p>Hello <e>World!</e></p>` -> `Hello World!`
         - `owntext` - get only the text between the given element
             - `<p>Hello <e>World!</e></p>` -> `Hello`
-        - `href`
+        - `href` - get link contained in `href=` attribute

 #### Structure
 - The selector should be a valid JSON object.
 It must have a `data` and `links` tag.
-- Each data element has a custom title to identify it
+- Each data element you want to extract has a unique title to identify it
 - The links tag is an array of selectors pointing to anchor tags
-    - The crawler will use these links' `href` attribute to traverse the internet.
+    - The crawler will use these links' `href` attribute to traverse from page to page.
-    - If you do not care what links you are selecting just use `a`
+    - If you do not care what links you are selecting just use `a` to follow any anchor tag link.

 ### Scraped Graph
 ![graph view](https://raw.githubusercontent.com/evan-buss/web-scraper-swing/master/screenshot/graph.png)